snej/tails/README.md

 ## To-Do List

-* Add more data types, like arrays and dictionaries.
+* Add more data types, like dictionaries.
 * Define a bunch more core words.
 * Define the all-important `:` and `;` words, so words can be defined in Forth itself.
 * Type checking in stack effects?
 (E.g. declare that a word takes two strings and returns a boolean.)